 Traditional clay tiles perform best in warm, dry climates where the weather — rain, snow, sleet, wind — won’t cause damage, however, composite tiles can stand up to even the toughest weather conditions while maintaining their beauty and roof protection.

-Composite Spanish roof tiles also provide the added safety of Class A and Class C fire ratings, along with Class 4 impact ratings and a 110mph wind resistance.
+Composite Spanish roof tiles also provide the added safety of Class A and Class C fire ratings, along with Class 4 impact ratings and up to 188MPH with ring shank nails and up to 211MPH with high wind screw installation..
 In addition, Brava offers a limited 50-year warranty of all of our Spanish roofing tiles.

 Achieve A Mediterranean Look That Lasts